renayearnshaw/FunctionalProgramming/README.md

 8. The `Optional` class\
    A container object which may or may not contain a non-null value.
    It's an monad, specific to handling zero or one instances of 'something'.
+9. The `Stream` API\
+   Streams are 'lazy'.\
+   Each item contained by a stream will be processed completely before the next one is processed.\
+   This means that a stream can give a result before it's finished processing all the data in the stream.
+   A stream can thus be infinite, and completes when enough data has been processed to give a result.\
+   Streams can only be used once.
+If you need to process the same data again, you must create a new stream.